Welcoming Our Students Back: Restoring Safe Schools

 • As from September 21st, "The minister said of the $52 million made available, $12 million is estimated for masks and personal protective equipment, $32 million for school divisions and independent schools to access up to a per-pupil maximum, and $8 million to address serious and urgent health and safety measures over and above the school division allocation".Therefore, schools will start provide masks for students? or they just made a promise, and parents will continue to buy masks for their children?
 What kind of the other protective equipment is available?

-shul2020 asked over 3 years ago
+shul2020 asked about 4 years ago

 The province has created a $100 million Safe Schools fund to ensure safe and healthy learning environments in the fall.
 All school divisions will be able to access the Safe Schools funding, which consists of $48 million in preparedness savings already set aside for this purpose, plus an additional $52 million.
 The province will provide masks, as well as other personal protective equipment, to school divisions for distribution to students and staff as needed.